 – Les Edgerton, author of Hooked as well as several novels

-Read our pros/cons of the 2013 Guide to Book Agents
+Now read our list of pros and cons for the 2016 Guide to Book Agents

-below and see a sample literary agency listing…
+below and take an in-depth look at a sample literary agency listing.

 * * *

-The 2013 Guide to Book Agents is one of the most comprehensive literary agent directories in the marketplace.
-Many years ago I had the opportunity to get to know the editor, and was invited to write a feature article that was published in the directory.
-I also had an interview included in the directory, sharing my perspective on what makes an irresistible query letter.
+The 2016 Guide to Literary Agents is definitely one of the most comprehensive literary agent directories on the market.
+Many years ago I was invited to write a feature article that was published in the directory, after I met the editor.
+I was also interviewed for the directory about what makes a successful query letter.

-So here’s what I love about the 2013 Guide to Book Agents.
-Unlike the Jeff Herman’s Guide to Agents, the 2013 Guide to Book Agents includes:
+Here’s what I like about the 2016 Guide to Literary Agents.
+Unlike Jeff Herman’s Directory of Agents this directory includes:

-- A great index that makes it easy to find literary agencies interested in your genre or category
+- A detailed index that makes it easy to find literary agencies interested in your category or book genre

 - The year each literary agency was established